pbfrandsen/PWS-472-Labs/Lab 7- PCA admix.md

 ```
 ### 5. Run Admixture analysis with `NGSAdmix`

-`NGSAdmix` is now part of the `ANGSD` package and can perform admixture analysis using the beagle file of genotype likelihoods that you generated in step 2. `cd` into your `jobs` directory and create a job file with the following commands.
+`NGSAdmix` is now part of the `ANGSD` package and can perform admixture analysis using the beagle file of genotype likelihoods that you generated in step 2.
+Create a job file with the following commands.
 The parameter that you need to think about here is `K`, which as you learned in the lecture is the number of ancestral populations.
 Since we have two populations in this dataset, one from Venezuela and one from Guyana, we will set `K` to 2.
 ```
 source ~/groups/fslg_pws472/.bashrc
 conda activate angsd